mlasitsa/design-decode/UPDATES.md

 Maybe instead of pushing towards making it for free I should consider using API calls to Claude of OpenAI This will simplify the process, but will cost some money.
 Maybe stick to deepseek just API since its fairly cheap I think I will try to use **GPT-4o** first

+## Updates (02/09/2025)
+Tried using GitHub Market OpenAI model that is hosted on Azure, but it doesnt have chat memory, figured through basic testing.
+I know I am trying to be cheap and I am paying a price for it, so I guess using Open Ai API is the answer
+Maybe I should try deepseek since its cheaper? hehe